How Telunas Resorts is Impacting Indonesia for a Better Tomorrow

 Endangered Green Sea Turtles (Chelonia mydas)

 At Telunas Private Island a hatchery was built to protect the endangered turtle eggs from predators.
 Recently 112 eggs were successfully hatched and will be released into the ocean.
-Between mid-November to mid-December (when they hatch) Guests and Staff release them into the ocean.
+When they hatch, Guests and Staff release them into the ocean.